A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Fixed-Parameter Tractable Results

-Theorem~\ref{thm:dominatingNE} provides two sufficient conditions for the egoistic election game to have a pure-strategy Nash equilibrium when a monotone WP function is adopted.
-Roughly speaking, if every party player has a dominant strategy as nominating their first candidate, which weakly surpasses all the other ones in their own candidate sets, then clearly the profile is a PSNE.
-Moreover, if $m-1$ of the party players have such dominant strategies, the remaining party player can simply take a best response with respect to the profile except itself.
+Theorem~\ref{thm:dominatingNE} provides two sufficient conditions for the egoistic election game to admit a PSNE when a cross-monotone WP function is adopted.
+Roughly speaking, if every group player has a dominant strategy by nominating their first candidate, which weakly surpasses all the other ones in their own candidate sets, then clearly the profile is a PSNE.
+Moreover, if $m-1$ of the group players have such dominant strategies, the remaining group player can simply take a best response with respect to the profile except itself.